EtherDream/base36_914/README.md

 # Base36_914

-A fast and space-efficient Base36 encoding.
+A fast and space-efficient Base36 encoding for large data.

 ## About

-`Base36_914` encodes `9` bytes into `14` chars per block, with a max space efficiency of 99.5% of the theoretical limit.
+`Base36_914` encodes every `9` bytes as a block into `14` chars, with a max space efficiency of 99.5% of the theoretical limit.

 If the remaining data is less than 9 bytes, the output will be padded to 14 chars.
 So this algorithm is suitable for longer inputs, or input length close to a multiple of 9.